The core issues of geographic information system can be summarized into five aspects: location, conditions, trends, patterns and models.

 Secondly, after establishing one or more models,which can generate a list that satisfies all the specific features, emphasizing the map of the selected features, and providing a detailed description of the selected features.
 For example, to build a children’s bookstore, the evaluation indicators for site selection may include 10, 15, 20 minutes of reachable space.
 The number of children aged 10 or under living nearby, the income of nearby families and potential competition around them.

-Figure 1-8 illustrates the relationship between these functions and the different representations of their Manipulation data.
+Figure 1-8 illustrates the relationships between these functions and their different manifestations in data manipulation.

 ** Six components of spatial information processing and analysis [Ding Yuemin]**

-3. Spatial model, focusing on spatial phenomena, spatial structure, spatial relations and spatial location analysis, such as network analysis and water system generation, etc.
+Spatial model, focusing on spatial phenomena, spatial structure, spatial relations and spatial location analysis, such as network analysis and water system generation, etc;

 It is mainly used to obtain data to ensure the content and spatial integrity, numerical logic consistency and correctness of the data in the GIS database.
 Generally speaking, the construction of GIS database accounts for 70% or more of the investment in the construction of the whole system, and this proportion will not change significantly in the near future.
 Therefore, information sharing and automatic data input have become an important part of GIS research.
 At present, there are many methods and techniques that can be used for GIS data acquisition, some of which are only used in GIS, such as hand tracking digitizer.
 At present, automatic scanning input and remote sensing data integration are the most concerned.
 The application and improvement of scanning technology and the realization of automatic editing and processing of scanning data are still the main technical keys of GIS data acquisition research.